laurentbarraud/AnimSprites/Readme.md

 Or go to the Release section to download a zip archive, containing the compiled executable (for x64 systems, starting from Windows 7 and upwards)

-How to Run
-1. Clone the repository.
-2. Open the solution in Visual Studio 2022.
-3. Build and run the project.

-Alternatively you can download a ZIP archive with the compiled .exe from the Releases section.
-(works on 64-bit Windows 7 or later)
-I don't write malware, but it’s always smart to scan executables from the internet.

 ## Unit Tests
 - Sprite movement and animation fluidity
 - Collision with platforms from above and below